node-cron/node-cron/README.md

 #### Using names

-For month and week day you also may use names or short names. e.g:
+For month and weekday you also may use names or short names. e.g:

 ```javascript
 var cron = require('node-cron');